Here are the rules you need to follow to meet the Challenge.

 The guidelines are:

-will be sent one month before the challenge finishes to remind the early
+- An email will be sent one month before the Challenge finishes to remind the parent/early childhood service to confirm children's names for certificates.

-- All information must be completed online before 7 September 2018.
+- All information must be completed online before the closing date.